erply/api-go-wrapper/README.md

 All fetchers are respecting context cancellation when consuming the `[]Cursor` channel.
 Once the cursors are send to the channel, it will be closed, so the fetchers will exit the channel loop and close their output channels.

 If a fetcher will get some unhealthy status from a bulk requests or will have any other non-recoverable failure, it will send an `Item` with a non-empty error field to the output channel.
 It will also stop further execution.
 The external application logic should handle the error and practically stop all the execution of the whole app.
-Currently library doesn't support error recovery and restart/reconnect policy.
+Currently, library doesn't support error recovery and restart/reconnect policy.

     if err != nil {